-I am of the opinion that most passwords and other personal information should not be stored on public cloud-based systems like LastPass, Bitwarden, Dashlane, etc. It cannot be overstated how prime of targets these services' databases are for hackers to try to find a route in.
+I am of the opinion that most passwords and other personal information should not be stored on public cloud-based systems like LastPass, Bitwarden, Dashlane, etc. It cannot be overstated how prime of targets these services’ databases are for hackers to try to find a route in.
 LastPass has been hacked many times, and it is only a matter of time before the others are.
-I used to use these services too, but my opinion has changed.
+There was a time when I used these services too, but my opinion has changed and I no longer do.

 The thought of “let me have all my passwords, credit cards and identity numbers accessible from any device in the world” should sound ridiculous, but everyone is so used to using these services due to the convenience that it’s no longer absurd to think this way.